tms-phuongvo/builder.ai/README.md

 1. Open your project in VS Code.
 2. Open the "Builder AI Code" view from the activity bar.
-3. Select key icon in navigation bar and input GPT Key
+3. Select setting icon in navigation bar
+   - Select "GPT Model" if you want to change GPT Model.The extension supports **GPT 3.5** and **GPT 4.0**
+   - Select "GPT Key" if you want to change GPT Key
-3. Select the files relevant to your task:
+4. Select the files relevant to your task:
    - Click at "Select File" in left side a file in the "Builder AI" view .
-4. Enter your requirement:
+5. Enter your requirement:
    - Click pencil icon in navigation.
    - Input the description of the task you need assistance with.
-5. Generate code suggestions:
+6. Generate code suggestions:
    - The extension will read the selected files and provide code suggestions based on your input.
-6. View the output:
+7. View the output:
    - The generated code suggestions will be displayed in a new panel.

 ## Commands